 Do you just do Pilates and Yoga, will I get a workout?

 Bodyfabulous is not just about Pilates/Yoga.
-After working for 15 years as a fitness trainer then becoming pregnant with my own 3 children I found it very hard to find a specialised pregnancy program.
-I wanted a total bodyworkout that was safe and effective that included cardio and functional strength exercises, that would get you fit and strong for labour and recovery so I developed Bodyfabulous.
-I offer personal training or group personal training with Bodyfabulous and for Group Pregnancy/Post Natal classes I am the owner of Preggi Bellies Qld
+After working for over 15 years as a fitness trainer then becoming pregnant with my own 3 children I found it very hard to find a specialised pregnancy program.
+I wanted a total bodyworkout that was safe and effective that included cardio and functional strength exercises, that would get you fit and strong for labour, recovery and the challenges of early motherhood so I developed Bodyfabulous.

 Why do you recommend 10 PT sessions ?